Academic Catalog

 PHIL 26500 Philosophical Problems in Law (LA)

 Examination and evaluation of basic practices and principles of law, focusing on such topics as the nature and extent of legal authority, the interpretation of law, and the justification of punishment, including capital punishment.
 Examination of prominent legal cases and their underlying principles, with applications to international law and to freedom of expression.
 Emphasis is placed on philosophical analysis and moral evaluation.
-Prerequisites: One liberal arts course.
+Prerequisites: One 3-4 credit liberal arts course.
 (Y)

 Attributes: HM, TPJ